olutosin007/ezihub/docs/01-branding-and-styling/03-Data-Capture.md

 ## Content & Copy

-- Keep tone consistent with EziHub voice
+- Keep tone consistent with ézíhub voice
-- Short consent: “I agree to be contacted about EziHub.
+- Short consent: “I agree to be contacted about ézíhub.
 See Privacy Policy.”

 ## Rollout Plan